13 tips for travelling to Bali if you are a newbie

 Bali has always been on our list of places to visit.
 So many good friends had been and fell in love.

-Researching the trip was pretty easy – there’s a stack of info out there in Google land.
+Researching for each trip was pretty easy – there’s a stack of info out there in Google land.
 And the Styling You Facebook community was GOLD in sharing its Bali knowledge.
+I also follow quite a few key Bali Instagram accounts that were helpful in finding new places to stay and play.
+One fave, @the_seminyak_snob, has become an obsession.
+This Aussie expat knows her way around a great beach club or accommodation offering.

-To keep the sharing going, I thought I’d put together these tips for travelling to Bali if you are a newbie.
-We ended up with A LOT of spare time at Denpasar Airport waiting for our delayed flight home, so I used the time for good ;)
+I first put together these tips for travelling to Bali if you are a newbie in January 2013 when we ended up with A LOT of spare time at Denpasar Airport waiting for our delayed flight home.
+It proved to be a good use of my time as this post has been read by more than 600,000 people.

 This is by no means an extensive list but it might be a start for you.